Sernior/fairness/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Boost Software License - Version 1.0.
 See LICENSE.txt for more information.

 ## Documentation
 The documentation is available at the following link: https://sernior.github.io/priority-mutex/